-The existing building at 7 Clarence Street in the Byward Market was closed and demolished due to significant structural issues.
-The design for the 1800 sq.ft replacement building was developed In close collaboration with the National Capital Commission and the public.
+7 Clarence St. is a new two-storey building designed to replace an historic stone building popularly known as Memories Restaurant.
+Located in Byward Market, Ottawa, the site faces the 19th century commercial frontage of Clarence Street.
+The original building was demolished in 2015 due to significant structural issues.
+The design for the 1800 sq.ft replacement building was developed in close collaboration with the National Capital Commission and the public.
 The design draws from two influences - a cautious response to the massing and proportion of the older street-side buildings, and an appropriately bold addition to the well-loved courtyard system.
-The ground floor walls will have areas of cut ashlar stone salvaged from the former building.
-Limited quantities are available so this will be supplemented with similar stones.
+The ground floor walls have areas of cut ashlar stone salvaged from the former building.
+As limited quantities are available this was supplemented with similar stones.
+Limestone cladding, zinc sheet metal, and a mass timber structure recalls the economic and building traditions of the Byward Market area.
 Other cladding materials include smooth stone panels and back-painted patterned glass.
-Construction was completed in 2017.

 This building is designed to be fully accessible with a grade level entrance, elevator and accessible washrooms.